If you've blocked our ad, please consider unblocking it.

 |Learn with Pokémon: Typing Adventure|

 Learn with Pokémon: Typing Adventure is (surprise!) a Pokémon game that continues the proud tradition set by House of the Dead of having a silly typing trainer spin-off.
-It was never released in the US.
+Despite going so far as to use a Bluetooth adapter in the cart, it was never released in the US.

-An uncompressed, seemingly placeholder DS menu banner graphic (possibly a leftover from development of the 100 Classic Books line, also by Genius Sonority) is present under the banner directory.
+An uncompressed, seemingly placeholder DS menu banner graphic (possibly a leftover from development of 100 Classic Books, also by Genius Sonority) is present under the banner directory.

 A few DS games share this unused-banner oddity but in most games the "unused" banner is just a duplicate of the used one.

 This file, /data/menu/dummy_moji.bin is a CARC file containing the texture seen above, which reads "Press the Enter Key".